meltyourface/blank/posts/Fraternitas-Saturni/Invoking-the-GOTOS-Egregore-A-Fraternitas-Saturni-Ritual/index.md

 ## Title: The Ritual of the GOTOS Egregore

-Objective: To invoke the Fraternitas Saturni egregore into a group working by incorporating the foundational principles, symbols, esoteric lore specific to the Fraternitas Saturni tradition.
+**Objective**: To invoke the Fraternitas Saturni egregore into a group working by incorporating the foundational principles, symbols, esoteric lore specific to the Fraternitas Saturni tradition.

-Preparation:
+**Preparation**:
 1. Select a secluded and quiet location where the ritual will take place.
 2. Choose a day that corresponds with Saturn, traditionally Saturday, during a waning moon phase.
 3. Prepare the ritual space with a consecrated altar facing North, where the energies of Saturn are strongest.